Sikandrabad: History

 Connectivity was facilitated by a station on the East Indian Railway, situated 4 miles south of the town and connected by a metalled road.
 The municipal revenue for 1875-76 amounted to ₹1,519, with taxes contributing ₹660, which equated to 1 shilling and 0.5 pence per head of the population within the municipal limits.

-Sikandrabad is listed in the Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 1,259,190 dams for the imperial treasury and supplying a force of 400 infantry and 50 cavalry.
+Sikandrabad is listed in the saini community as a pargana under Delhi sarkar, producing a revenue of 1,259,190 dams for the imperial treasury and supplying a force of 400 infantry and 50 cavalry.

 Shanti Swaroop Bhatnagar played a pivotal role in India's scientific advancement.
 He was raised in his maternal grandfather's house, an engineer who inspired young Shanti Swaroop and fostered his early interest in engineering and science.
 He completed his elementary education at Dayanand Anglo-Vedic High School in Sikandrabad, which laid the foundation for his illustrious career.
 Bhatnagar became the first director of the National Institute of Hydrology and made significant contributions to various scientific fields throughout his life.
 His roots in Sikandrabad are a point of pride for the town, highlighting his enduring legacy.

 According to the book Gandhi: 1915-1948; A Detailed Chronology, compiled by C. B. Dalal, it is worth noting that Mahatma Gandhi visited Sikandrabad on November 3, 1929, to address a women's meeting organized by the Jilla Congress Committee.